jhipster/prettier-java/README.md

 - The printer (actually `prettier-java` package) is mostly done, it can output formatted code but needs to be improved on some cases.

 ## Install

+This need to updated when the next version will be released.

 ## Contributing